Skip to content

 The GLB will come with hybrid and electric versions – but the latter won’t be badged as the EQB this time.
 These options will be borrowed from the new CLA, and the new electric GLB is expected to have a maximum quoted range of over 400 miles.

-It’s thought that two battery sizes will be available, as well as a dual-motor version with all-wheel drive and increased performance.
-The GLB with EQ Technology, as it’s expected to be called, will have a very high charge rate, so it’ll be able to charge at the UK’s fastest chargers.
+Two battery sizes will be available, as well as a dual-motor version with all-wheel drive and increased performance.
+The GLB has a maximum charging rate of 320kW, so it’ll be able to charge at the UK’s fastest chargers.
+So, even though the 85kWh battery is quite chunky, over 160 miles can be added in 10 minutes.

 Rivals to the GLB include the Peugeot 5008, Skoda Kodiaq and Volkswagen Tayron.